Hands-On Tutorial SAP Smart Predict, Used Car pricing

 After the logon the dataset needs to be uploaded.
 To do this we click on the menu on the top left and select “Create” and click on “Dataset”.

 Now that we have uploaded the data set we can start to build our predictive scenario.
-We select “Create” and “Predictive Scenario” on the menu.
+We select “… More” and then “Predictive Scenario” on the menu.

 A predictive scenario is a set of use cases with common characteristics.
 SAP Analytic Cloud’s Smart Predict currently offers 3 predictive Scenarios: